Landscape Lighting Tips to Help You Enjoy Your Outdoor Spaces After Dark

 For starters, light has intensity, or quantity emitted, and color.
-The color of a particular lightbulb can be found on the packaging; it is a number that ranges from 1800 kelvins (K), which is very red in tone, to 7500 K, which is a bluish white.
+The color of a particular lightbulb can be found on the packaging; it is a number that ranges from 1800 kelvins (K), which is very red in tone, to 7500 K, which is a bluish-white.

-Whether indoors or outdoors, lighting is generally divided into three layers based on function.
+Whether indoors or outdoors, lighting is generally divided into three layers based on function:

-Outdoor Landscape Lighting Issues
+Outdoor Landscape Lighting Issues and Fixes

-Outdoor landscape lighting issues differ from those of indoor light.
+Outdoor lighting issues differ from those of indoor light.
 For example, reflection is less an issue outdoors because most surfaces are dark and do not reflect light well.
 However, position and shielding are more important in outdoor landscape lighting in order to prevent glare.

 Glare happens when a light source is too big or too bright; it can be blinding because it reflects directly in people's eyes.
 Outdoor landscape lighting also needs to be particularly sensitive to direct versus indirect light.
 Direct outdoor landscape light, such as a downlight outside a side entry door, will brighten mostly the object it is directed at and little of the surroundings.
 Indirect light reflects on the surrounding surfaces to create a soft wash.

-Easy Landscape Lighting
+Landscape Lighting Placement Ideas

 Paths: A well-lit path is both welcoming and required, providing illumination that extends hospitality to visitors and makes walking more secure.
 High illumination isn't necessary, and downlights will prevent glare.
 Individually lit pavers can also be used to light a pathway.